MariusArlauskas/moviesProject/README.md

 # frontEnd - Vuejs
 // npm run serve

-# Planned TODOS:
+# In PROGRESS:
-WIP: Profile page | almost done basic view with users info
+    Need to think of a better way to save movies.
+        Add movie ranking to db for each rank it has Movies page:
+        user can like movies
+        user can ADD movies as watched,planning,dropped (probably in movie dialog)

-# TODO list (fixes and small details):
+# TODO list (fixes or small details):
-    Movies page:
+    Login problem
+        when loggin in user links in profile bar does not set correctly (probably setting them before getting uid) Movies page:
         Show title hint only if title is long enaught (??)
         Movies dialog:
-            ADD more data about movies
+            add more data about movies (??)
-    Register page:
-        add new fields for user
+            add color based score indicator

-# TODO list:
+# TODO list (new functions):
-    Need to think of a better way to save movies.

     Movies page:
-        user can like movies
-        user can ADD movies as watched,planning,dropped (probably in movie dialog) ADD filter
+        ADD filter
         ADD suggest movie
         ADD show movies from profile